Medically reviewed on Jan 31, 2019

 Preparing for an appointment

-Make an appointment with your family doctor or a general practitioner if you notice any unusual skin changes that worry you.
+Make an appointment with your family doctor if you notice any unusual skin changes that worry you.
 In some cases, you may be referred to a doctor who specializes in skin diseases and conditions (dermatologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
 Here's some information to help you get ready, and know what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Note down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.